 How to use Gvoke Syringe 1 Mg/0.2 Ml Subcutaneous

-Read the Instructions for Use Leaflet provided by your pharmacist when you get this medication and each time you get a refill.
+Read the Patient Information Leaflet and Instructions for Use provided by your pharmacist when you get this medication and each time you get a refill.
 Be sure to keep this medication handy in case it is needed.
 Learn ahead of time how to properly give this medication.
 Each autoinjector/syringe can be used only one time.
 If you have any questions, ask your doctor or pharmacist.